Cryst4L/HLF/README.md

 In addtion, it integrates a benchmarking pipeline to evaluate the user's model.
 This pipeline first calls the data generation tool, then run the user's model training routine, and finally tests it's performances.

-HLF also comes with its own graphical environement (based on SFML) for configuration and visualization.
+HLF also comes with its own display tools (based on SFML) for configuration and visualization.
 Hence the user only needs to code his Machine Learning model before he calls the pipeline, which runs in a (minimal) GUI environement.

 #### The Learning Task